4. 3 Side effects overview

 Most drugs have some side effects for some people.
 In the majority of cases these side effects are mild and easy to manage.

-- Some side effects are so mild that they are unnoticed or only picked up by a special test.
+- Some side effects are so mild that they are unnoticed.
+Or they are only picked up by a special test.

-- Some only affect a small proportion of people that use the drug.
+- Most only affect some people that use the drug, not everyone.

 - All drugs have side effects, but not all people taking drugs will experience the same effects and to the same extent.

-It also includes other useful information, including how the drug needs to be taken and interactions with other medicines.
+It also includes other useful information, including results from research studies.
+Also, information about drug interactions with other medicines.

 How are side effects reported?

-When drugs are first studied, every symptom that occurs in the study is recorded.
-This is even if it only affects a few people, and even if it cannot be directly linked to the drug being studied.
+When drugs are first developed, every symptom that occurs is recorded.
+This is even if it only affects a few people.
+It also includes things that might not even be caused by the medicine.

-If side effects only become apparent after the drug has been approved, the SPC may not list it.
-It usually takes time for this to be updated in a new version of the SPC.
+If side effects only become known about after the drug has been approved, it might take a while for the SPC to be updated.

 Starting ART for the first time